-Lincoln County Fair 4-H Judging Suggested Dress Guidelines
+Lincoln County Fair 4-H and FFA Judging Suggested Dress Guidelines

-The Kansas 4-H Program is committed to providing events and activities for youth that create a positive educational environment.
-Essentially, proper dress and grooming for an occasion is a matter of exercising good judgment.
-Dressing well for judging of projects is a skill that 4-Hers should gain knowledge of and value its significance.
+The Kansas 4-H and FFA Programs are committed to providing events and activities for youth that create a positive educational environment.
+Essentially, proper dress and grooming for an occasion is a matter or exercising good judgment.
+Dressing well for judging of projects is a skill that Exhibitors and FFA members should gain knowledge of and value its significance.
 The purpose of the Dress guidelines is to reinforce a fundamental real-world truth.
 It is hoped that parents and adults encourage and model this important lesson.

-General Guidelines
+General Guidelines:

-- All clothing shall be neat, clean, acceptable in repair and appearance, and shall be worn within the bounds of decency and good taste as appropriate for 4-H events. - Articles of clothing that display profanity, products or slogans that promote tobacco, alcohol, drugs, sex or in any other way suggestive or distracting, are prohibited. - Excessively tight clothing is prohibited. - Items of clothing that expose bare midriffs, undergarments, or that are transparent are prohibited. - Bare feet are not appropriate for any Kansas 4-H activity.
-Conventional shoes are required. - Ladies: Skirts and dresses must be knee length or longer. - · Shorts must be fingertip length.
+- All clothing shall be neat, clean, acceptable in repair and appearance, and shall be worn within the bounds of decency and good taste as appropriate for 4-H/FFA events. - Articles of clothing that display profanity, products or slogans that promote tobacco, alcohol, drugs, sex or in any way suggestive or distracting, are prohibited. - Excessively tight clothing is prohibited. - Items of clothing that expose bare midriffs, undergarments, or that are transparent are prohibited. - Bare feet are not appropriate for any Kansas 4-H activity.
+Conventional shoes are required. - Ladies: Skirts and dresses must be knee length or longer. - Shorts must be fingertip length.

-LIVESTOCK SHOWS ALL OTHER PROJECT AREAS Appropriate: Tucked in, collared shirts, jeans in good repair & boots or leather shoes Appropriate: Clean attire that meets the above stated general guidelines Not Appropriate: T-shirts, tank tops, tennis shoes, jeans that are worn with holes Not Appropriate: Soiled clothing, clothing with holes
+LIVESTOCK SHOWS ALL OTHER PROJECT AREAS Appropriate: Tucked in, collared shirts, jeans in good repair & boots or leather shoes Appropriate: Clean attire that meets the above State general guidelines Not Appropriate: T-shirts, tank tops, tennis shoes, jeans that are worn with holes Not Appropriate: Soiled clothing, clothing with holes

-Superintendents have the authority to exercise their judgement of appropriate dress.
+Superintendents have the authority to exercise their judgment of appropriate dress.